github9175/JOS-operating-system/Lab3 note.md

 Trap (3401) looks at the hardware trap number tf->trapno to decide why it has been called and what needs to be done.

+For system calls, trap invokes syscall (3701).
+Syscall loads the system call number from the trap frame, which contains the saved %eax, and indexes into the system call tables.
+For the first system call, %eax contains the value SYS_exec (3507), and syscall will invoke the SYS_exec’th entry of the system call table, which corresponds to invoking sys_exec.
+Syscall records the return value of the system call function in %eax.
+When the trap returns to user space, it will load the values from cp->tf into the machine registers.
+Thus, when exec returns, it will return the value that the system call handler returned (3708).
+System calls conventionally return negative numbers to indicate errors, positive numbers for success.
+If the system call number is invalid, syscall prints an error and returns –1.